sematext/docs/docs/agents/sematext-agent/containers/metrics.md

 title: Container metrics
 description: Container metrics, docker, rkt, containerd, cgroupfs

-Sematext Agent offers an unified and agnostic approach to container engine monitoring and visibility.
-Containers are discovered from _cgroupfs_ hierarchies and all the metrics are directly fetched from accounting data that is exposed through _cgroup_ controllers.
+Sematext Agent offers a unified and agnostic approach to container engine monitoring and visibility.
+Containers are discovered from _cgroupfs_ hierarchies and all the metrics are fetched directly from accounting data exposed through _cgroup_ controllers.
 We have support for Docker, rkt and containerd container runtimes.

 ## Metrics